World record marathon swimmer to attempt Cuba-U.S. swim

 “I think my track record speaks for itself,” she said.

-Last June, Palfrey captured the world record for what are referred to as “unassisted open ocean swims” by swimming 67.25 miles (109 km) in the Cayman Islands, Cuba’s fellow Caribbean country.
+Last June, Palfrey captured the world record for what are referred to as “unassisted open ocean swims” by swimming 67.25 miles in the Cayman Islands, Cuba’s fellow Caribbean country.

 Her resume contains a long list of marathon swims, including twice across the English Channel, a round trip in the Strait of Gibraltar and three swims around Manhattan Island.